uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ## Options

 Note that most SLURM options have two forms, a short (single-letter) form that is preceded by a single hyphen and followed by a space, and a longer form preceded by a double hyphen and followed by an equals sign.
-In a job script these options are preceded by a pseudocomment #SBATCH.
+In a job script these options are preceded by a pseudocomment `#SBATCH`.
 They may also be used as command-line options on their own, especially with ijob.

 | Option | Usage |
 |---|---|